suryaansh001/devoryx/README.md

 ## 📄 License

-This project is private and proprietary to Devoryx.
+This project is private and proprietary to Erebor.

 ## 📞 Support